Paris for Visitors logo

 Tip:

 • If you use third-party resources like TripAdvisor and VirtualTourist, we'd suggest that you read our warnings and tips about hotel review sites.
 "User reviews" can be helpful, but only when you can be sure that they're written by real travelers and not by hotels, their advertising and PR agencies, or their competitors.
-(Our booking partners, Venere and Booking.com, have user reviews that are written by paying guests.)
+(Our hotel partner, Booking.com, has user reviews that are written by paying guests.)

 For more information on where to sleep in Paris, go to the next page or use the navigation links below.